pakindessama/serverless_skeleton/README.md

 ```
 sls offline start
 ```
-> Keep it running > Open a new terminal and run:
+Open a new terminal and run:
 ```
     - sls dynamodb start --migrate
 ```